 - If you forget to take your Duromine dose at breakfast take it no later than lunchtime, or skip the dose you missed and take your next dose at the normal time on the next day.

 - If you take Duromine any later than lunchtime you may have trouble sleeping at night.

-- Never take a double dose to make up for a dose you have missed.
+- Don't take a double dose to make up for a dose you have missed.

-- Do you have heart problems such as angina (chest pain)?
+- heart problems such as angina (chest pain)

 Like all medicines, Duromine can cause side effects, although not everyone gets them.
 Duromine is a stimulant that acts on the central nervous system.

 This medicine may make you dizzy.
 If this happens do not drive or use tools or machines.